abalan06/devops-may27/README.md

 ##This is a smaller headline

-I have added some text.
+I have added some text

+* this is a lsit item
+* this is another list item